| Links Getting Started Administrators Application Developers Catalina Developers Jasper Developers | Class Loader INFO| Quick Start | |

 Tomcat 4 internally, or by other web applications running in the same

-- If you wish to make the JAXP/1.1 reference implementation parser available
+instance of Tomcat 4.If you wish to make the JAXP/1.1 reference implementation parser available

 to all web applications, simply move the "jaxp.jar" and "crimson.jar" files

-$CATALINA_HOME/lib directory.
+from the $CATALINA_HOME/jasperdirectory into the$CATALINA_HOME/libdirectory.
 Jasper will continue to use

-- If you wish to make another XML parser that is JAXP/1.1 compatible
+this parser for processing JSP pages in XML syntax.If you wish to make another XML parser that is JAXP/1.1 compatible

 (such as Xerces 1.3.1 or later), install that parser's JAR files into the

-$CATALINA_HOME/lib directory, and remove "jaxp.jar" and
+$CATALINA_HOME/libdirectory, and remove "jaxp.jar" and

-"crimson.jar" from the $CATALINA_HOME/jasper directory.
+"crimson.jar" from the$CATALINA_HOME/jasperdirectory.

+Jasper will then utilize the new XML parser as well.
 WARNING - Do not attempt to use a JAXP/1.0 (rather than

 JAXP/1.1) compliant parser with Tomcat 4.
 Tomcat relies on the extra features

 that were added in JAXP/1.1 to perform its parsing activities.
+WARNING - The final release of the JAXP/1.1 reference

-implementation includes JAR files with the sealed attribute.
+implementation includes JAR files with the sealedattribute.

 This causes class loading problems (most commonly visible through "package